 What is UV printing and what does it mean for you the customer?

 UV printing refers to the ink we use in our press.
 UV ink varies from traditional inks in how they lay on the paper and how they dry.
 Conventional inks soak into the paper and dry by evaporation.
 UV inks sit on the paper and are dried by UV lamps.
 UV colors are more vibrant especially on uncoated papers.
 Since UV inks are completely dry as the sheets come off the press, finishing operations can begin immediately.
 Additionally UV inks are also more environmentally friendly.
 Interesting in learning more?
 Our production planners can give you the rundown.
 If you are looking for Indianapolis printing CONTACT US

-Want is the cost savings of uv offset printing, with the customization of digital printing?
+What is the cost savings of UV offset printing, with the customization of digital printing?